 - By treating not just the physical symptoms of bullying, but also the psychological ones like depression and anxiety that may increase the risk for self-harm, substance abuse and suicide.

-For students who wish to join the fight against bullying too, the MPH degree offered by Keck School of Medicine of University of Southern California is an innovative and rigorous program that educates professionals to become the public health leaders of tomorrow.
+For students who wish to join the fight against bullying too, the online MPH degree offered by Keck School of Medicine of University of Southern California is an innovative and rigorous program that educates professionals to become the public health leaders of tomorrow.
 Among the available concentrations, such as Health Education and Promotion, Public Health Policy and GeoHealth, students critically examine how changes in external factors like education and socioeconomics can shape public health in local, regional, and national contexts.